Detroit–Superior Bridge

-The Detroit–Superior Bridge (officially known as the Veterans Memorial Bridge) is a 3112 ft through arch bridge over the Cuyahoga River in Cleveland, Ohio.
+The Detroit–Superior Bridge or Detroit–Superior High Level Bridge (officially known as the Veterans Memorial Bridge) is a 3112 ft through arch bridge over the Cuyahoga River in Cleveland, Ohio.
 The bridge links Detroit Avenue on Cleveland's west side and Superior Avenue on Cleveland's east side, terminating west of Public Square.
 Construction by the King Bridge Company began in 1914 and completed in 1918, at a cost of $5.4 million.
 It was the first fixed high level bridge in Cleveland, and the third high-level bridge above the Cuyahoga (the first was the Old Superior Viaduct and the second the Central Viaduct, also built by the King Company).
 At the time of its completion, the bridge was the largest steel and concrete reinforced bridge in the world.

 Specifications

-The high level bridge starts on the east at the center line of West 9th Street and Superior, and extends across the Cuyahoga Valley to the junction of West 25th Street and Detroit Avenue.
+The High Level Bridge starts on the east at the center line of West 9th Street and Superior, and extends across the Cuyahoga Valley to the junction of West 25th Street and Detroit Avenue.
 It is 3112 ft long.
 The total cost, including the land and a right of way, was $5,407,000, split as $1,687,200 was for land and $3,719,800 for the superstructure.

 The bridge has 96 ft of clearance above the river, and rises to 196 ft above the river at the peak of the central span.
 The original construction included a main deck 75 ft wide, with two 15 ft sidewalks and a 45 ft roadway.
 While the bridge's upper level is for road traffic, the lower level was intended for streetcars.
 It was built with four sets of these tracks, leaving room for two more, if needed.

 The structure includes 12 concrete arches and one steel span.
 The steel span is 591 ft long and crosses the Cuyahoga River.
 The steel span cost $646,747.
 About 2123300 cuyd of concrete and 9385000 lbs of reinforcing steel were used in the construction of the arches.
 The concrete piles used in the foundation work, if placed end to end, would extend a distance of 28 mi.
 Each end of the structure has underground streetcar stations for the trams that operated on the lower deck.